-- The school board on whom the Director is a trustee ceases to be a member of the Association. - The Director ceases to be a trustee on a school board in the region or group that elected them, except that a Director whose term expires on their local board on Dec.
-31 shall continue to serve on the Board of Directors until the second Friday in March. - The Director fails to attend three consecutive meetings of the Board of Directors during an annual period commencing on the second Friday in March, except that the Board of Directors may waive this requirement for any reason, in each individual case, the Board deems appropriate.
+The school board on whom the Director is a trustee ceases to be a member of the Association.

+The Director ceases to be a trustee on a school board in the region or group that elected THEM him or her, except that a Director whose term expires on his or her THEIR local board on December 31 shall continue to serve on the Board of Directors until the second Friday in March.

+The Director fails to attend three consecutive meetings of the Board of Directors during an annual period commencing on the second Friday in March, except that the Board of Directors may waive this requirement for any reason, in each individual case, the Board deems appropriate.

-If a Director is elected to represent one of the groups of membership described in Article IV, Section 2 and an increase or decrease in the number of membership pupils changes the size of the district so that it falls in a different group, the Director shall continue to serve on the Board of Directors until the expiration of the term to which they were elected.
+If a Director is elected to represent one of the groups of membership described in Article IV, Section 2 and an increase or decrease in the number of membership pupils changes the size of the district so that it falls in a different group, the Director shall continue to serve on the Board of Directors until the expiration of the term to which THEY WERE he or she was elected.